Geology of South Korea

 The geology of South Korea includes rocks dating to the Archean and two large massifs of metamorphic rock as the crystalline basement, overlain by thick sedimentary sequences, younger metamorphic rocks and volcanic deposits.
-Although extent is small, Geology is diverse, and there are diverse rocks that were formed during the Precambrian to Cenozoic Era in the Korea Peninsula.
+Despite the country's small size, its geology is diverse, containing rocks formed during the Precambrian to Cenozoic eras.

-Geologic History, Stratigraphy and Tectonics
+Geologic history, stratigraphy, and tectonics

 The K'yŏnggi Massif and Yongnam Massif lie north and south of the Okch'on-T'aebaeksan Zone respectively.
 They are both polymetamorphic gneiss and schist complexes from the Precambrian and underlie the entire Republic of Korea.
 Units range in age from the Archean to the Proterozoic, with metamorphic facies from greenschist to amphibolite grade.
 Some geologists have attempted to correlate the rocks with North China-North Korea Paraplatform and Yangtze Paraplatform rocks although these categorizations are uncertain.

 Precambrian (–539 million years ago)

 The rate which Precambrian rocks occupy in Korean Peninsula is 40%.
-It is confirmed that Korea peninsula is formed mostly after Paleoproterozoic (2,500 to 1,600 million years ago) and Archean rocks appear in portion region.
+The Korea Peninsula formed mostly after the Paleoproterozoic (2,500 to 1,600 million years ago), and Archean rocks appear in some regions.

 Paleozoic (539–251 million years ago)

-The rock formation which is formed during Paleozoic is composed of Joseon Supergroup (lower) and Pyeongan Supergroup (upper).
+Rock formations formed during the Paleozoic are composed of the Joseon Supergroup (lower) and Pyeongan Supergroup (upper).

 Joseon Supergroup

-From the early Cambrian to the Ordovician in the early Paleozoic, the Joseon Supergroup was formed, and it distributed in the Pyeongnam Basin and Okcheon Fold Belt.
-The early Paleozoic Joseon Supergroup in Korea has been divided into Taebaek, Yeongwol, Pyeongchang, Yongtan and Mungyeong groups, depending on the sequence of lithology.
-Taebaek group that located in Taebaek, Samcheok is composed of Jangsan, Myobong, Daegi, Sesong, Hwajeol, Dongjeom, Dumugol (Dumu-dong), Makgol (Makgol), Jigunsan, Duwibong Formation.
-Yeongwol group is composed of Sambangsan, Machari, Wagok, Mungok, Yeongheung Formation.
+From the early Cambrian to the Ordovician in the early Paleozoic, the Joseon Supergroup was formed, and it was distributed in the Pyeongnam Basin and Okcheon Fold Belt.
+The early Paleozoic Joseon Supergroup in Korea has been divided into the Taebaek, Yeongwol, Pyeongchang, Yongtan and Mungyeong groups, depending on the sequence of lithology.
+Taebaek group that located in Taebaek, Samcheok is composed of the Jangsan, Myobong, Daegi, Sesong, Hwajeol, Dongjeom, Dumugol (Dumu-dong), Makgol (Makgol), Jigunsan, Duwibong Formations.
+The Yeongwol group is composed of the Sambangsan, Machari, Wagok, Mungok, Yeongheung Formations.
 The geological table of the Joseon Supergroup is as follows.

 Pyeongan Supergroup

-From Carboniferous to Triassic, The Pyeongan Supergroup was formed, and it distributed in the Pyeongnam Basin and Okcheon Folded Zone.
+From the Carboniferous to Triassic, the Pyeongan Supergroup was formed, and it was distributed in the Pyeongnam Basin and Okcheon Folded Zone.

-The geological table and stratigraphy of the Pyeongan Supergroup are as follows.
+The geology and stratigraphy of the Pyeongan Supergroup are as follows.